Easy Lease Renewals

 Continuous Support for Lease Renewal

-Your ongoing tenant communications strategy starts when you meet them and when they move in.
-If you continuously communicate and reinforce your brand, tenants get a laser clear idea of why they should stay put.
+Your ongoing tenant communications strategy starts when you meet them and during their onboarding.
+If you continuously communicate and reinforce your brand, value offer, and benefits, tenants get a laser clear idea of why they should stay put.

 And tenants do leave unwisely.
 They get seduced by other property managers and developments and about feeling better in a new location.
-Hopefully, when you get feedback, you’ll learn about which apartments/developments they feel are better than yours.
+The grass is always greener on the other side.
+Hopefully, when you get tenant feedback, you’ll learn which apartments/developments they feel are better than yours and why.
+Competition is a threat.

 The Lease Renewal Strategy

 As a Property Manager, your goal is perpetual lease renewal.
 Strategy means purpose for everything you do — to keep them feeling good and building intent to stay put.
-So when you’re thinking about how to get tenants to renew their leases, it’s best to plan how everything will point to that simple goal: lease renewal.
+If they visualize permanence, then your renewal work is easier.

 Be Systematic and Use Your Software

-A good lease renewal strategy is simple and focused and that makes it easy to do.
+A good lease renewal strategy is simple and focused which makes it easy to conduct.
 Here are the strategic touchpoints to evaluate and improve, during the life of a tenant lease: